 Despite their advantages, it’s relatively uncommon to find inductive dimmer switches in regular domestic settings.

 Dimming fluorescent fittings is complex and can involve analogue or digital dimmers and a variety of different wiring schemes.
 These are expensive to install and are mainly used for commercial applications and are beyond the scope of this article.

 That said, some domestic fluorescent fittings are becoming available that are dimmable.
 These are dimmed using an analogue-type dimmer.
 The fitting incorporates variable voltage high-frequency control gear or regulated ballast that is typically rated at 1 – 10v.
 These can be dimmed between 3% and 100% illumination by using a suitably rated dimmer but must incorporate a separate on/off switch.

 With the phasing out of incandescent lamps, more and more fluorescent lamp manufacturers are making dimmable lamps available.
 They are at an advanced stage of development and although expensive at this time, it is anticipated that the price will reduce as they become more popular.

 Dimming LED Lamps

-Dimming low voltage LED lamps is also easily achieved by either dimming the driver on the primary (mains) side or on the secondary (low voltage) side.
-Of the two, primary side dimming is the more desirable and the easiest to achieve.
-The LED driver would need to be of a constant current type and dimmable.
+Dimming low voltage LED lamps is easily accomplished with dimmer switches by either adjusting the driver on the primary (mains) side or on the secondary (low voltage) side.
+Of the two, primary side dimming is preferable and easier to achieve.
+However, it’s essential that the LED driver is of a constant current type and dimmable.

-Due to the large variety and different applications of dimmers we do not offer them for sale online.
+Due to the large variety and different applications of dimmer switches, we do not offer them for sale online.
 This ensures that you do not accidentally select the wrong dimmer for your application as this can cause expensive and irreversible damage to transformers or the dimmer itself.